#2 — Parshat Noach

 How do we move from G-d’s judgment to G-d’s blessing?

-The story of Noah is one of terrible judgment: an earth cursed back into watery chaos because of human rebellion against G-d.
-But it is not only a story of judgment it is also the record of G-d’s redemption.
-It moves from judgment to blessing after a pivotal action of Noah.
+The story of Noah is one of terrible judgment: the earth is cursed back into watery chaos because of human rebellion against G-d.
+But the flood is not only a story of global judgment, it is also the record of G-d’s redemption.
+The story moves from judgment to blessing after a pivotal action of Noah.

 Reset Button